sinanmohd/sds/README.md

 it will pass the link to pirowatch

 ## vpn
-dmenu wrapper for wireguard, depends on wip
+dmenu wrapper for wireguard, has an optional dependency on wip. you can pass wireguard config name as the first argument otherwise it will use the default value which is "wg0"

 ## wip - what is my ip
 wip queries host's ipv4 address using opendns and displays the ip details using